Mike-Makaryshyn/test-task/README.md

 # test-task

-Applying for junior FrontEnd JS/React.JS developer position
+Applying for a junior FrontEnd developer

 link: